|Nutrition Facts (per serving)|

-- Break the head of cauliflower into bite-sized florets.
-Wash, drain and partially boil or steam (covered) for two to three minutes.
-Be careful not to overcook; you want the cauliflower to still be firm with a crisp-tender bite.
+Wash, dry, and partially boil or steam (covered) for 2 to 3 minutes.
+Be careful not to overcook—you want the cauliflower to still be firm with a crisp-tender bite.
 Drain.

-- In a large bowl, beat the eggs.
+In a large bowl, beat the eggs.
 Whisk in the water and then whisk in the flour until smooth.

-- Add the garlic, parsley, cumin, paprika, salt and cayenne pepper.
+Add the garlic, parsley, cumin, paprika, salt, and cayenne pepper.
 Whisk to blend in smoothly.

-- Transfer the cauliflower florets to the bowl.
+Transfer the cauliflower florets to the bowl.
 Toss (simply pick up the bowl and shake carefully) or stir gently until the cauliflower florets are evenly coated with batter.

 Fry the Cauliflower